glouppe/info8006-introduction-to-ai/lecture4.md

 - Probability values **summarize** effects of
     - *laziness* (failure to enumerate all world states)
     - *ignorance* (lack of relevant facts, initial conditions, correct model, etc).
-- (Bayesian subjective) Probabilities relate propositions to one's own state of knowledge (or lack thereof).
+- Probabilities relate propositions to one's own state of knowledge (or lack thereof).
     - e.g., $P(\text{ghost in cell } [3,2]) = 0.02$

-These are **not** claims of a "frequent tendency" in the current situation (but might be learned from past experience of similar situations).
+---

+class: middle

+## Frequentism vs. Bayesianism

+What do probability values represent?
+- The objectivist *frequentist* view is that probabilities are real aspects of the universe.
+    - i.e., propensities of objects to behave in certain ways.
+    - e.g., the fact that a fair coin comes up heads with probability $0.5$ is a propensity of the coin itself.
+- The subjectivist **Bayesian** view is that probabilities are a way of characterizing an agent's beliefs or uncertainty.
+    - i.e., probabilities do not have external physical significance.
+    - This is the interpretation of probabilities that we will use!

 ---